 Section 171.
 Subject to any additional rules and regulations the Association may adopt to further clarify these restrictions, the following will apply:

-a)
+a) Intentionally deleted.

 b) No animals except an aggregate of three (3) domesticated dogs or cats and except domesticated birds and fish and other small domestic animals permanently confined indoors shall be maintained within the Subdivision and then only if kept as pets.
 No animal of any kind shall be permitted which makes an unreasonable amount of noise or odor or is a nuisance.
 No animals shall be kept, bred or maintained within the Subdivision for any commercial purposes.